lzhang124/parkme/README.md

 7. (start mongo) `mongod`
 8. `java -jar target/*`, where * is the latest jar build.
 9. the server should be up and running.
-10.simple test: http://localhost:8080/listLots to see a list of parking lots.
+10. simple test: http://localhost:8080/listLots to see a list of parking lots.

 In `src/main/resources/application.properties`, `server.ssl.key-store` points to the keystore, which is currently `keystore.jks`.
+Currently, SSL is `disabled`.